 Q: I was not accepted to attend in-person this time.
 Can I still attend virtually?

 A: We wish we could accept everyone, but we don’t have enough space.
 Please apply again next time.
 Yes, you can definitely attend virtually.
-Virtual attendance has a one-form registration process, so fill in the form and we’ll see you on the computer.
+Virtual attendance has a one-form registration process that is separate from the in-person application, so fill in the form and we’ll see you on the computer.

 Q: I am a youth who can’t drive yet.
 How do I get to the conference?